Avobenzone

-Avobenzone (trade names Parsol 1789, Milestab 1789, Eusolex 9020, Escalol 517, Neo Heliopan 357 and others, INCI Butyl Methoxydibenzoylmethane) is an oil-soluble ingredient used in sunscreen products to absorb the full spectrum of UVA rays.
+Avobenzone (trade names Parsol 1789, Milestab 1789, Eusolex 9020, Escalol 517, Neo Heliopan 357 and others, INCI Butyl Methoxydibenzoylmethane) is an organic molecule and an oil-soluble ingredient used in sunscreen products to absorb the full spectrum of UVA rays.

 History

 Avobenzone was patented in 1973 and was approved in the EU in 1978.
 It was approved by the FDA in 1988.
-The FDA does not consider avobenzone as generally recognised as safe and effective citing the need for additional safety data despite that fact that it has been used in sunscreens for over the 40 years.
+As of 2021, the FDA announced that they do not support avobenzone as being generally recognized as safe and effective (GRASE) citing the need for additional safety data.
+Avobenzone was banned in 2020 by the Palau government citing reef-toxicity concerns.